fredliporace/cbers-2-stac/README.md

 cb2stac-redrive-sqs --src-url=https://... --dst-url=https://... --messages-no=100
 ```

-The jobs may also be re-queued using the new `Start DLQ redrive` available from the AWS console.
+The jobs may also be re-queued using the new `Start DLQ redrive` now available from the AWS console.

 ## Recovering from ElasticSearch (ES) cluster failures